peterhinch/micropython-async/i2c/README.md

 A further issue common to most communications protocols is synchronisation: the devices won't boot simultaneously.
 Initially, and after the `Initiator` reboots the `Responder`, both ends run a synchronisation phase.
-The iterface starts to run once each end has determined that its counterpart is ready.
+The interface starts to run once each end has determined that its counterpart is ready.

 The design assumes exclusive use of the I2C interface.
 Hard or soft I2C may be